On the use of ferroelectric material in the detection of dark matter axions: The KTO ferroelectric as an interresonator coupling element

-The hollow waveguide regions are represented by the first (1) and the last (3) transmission lines filled with vacuum ($\varepsilon=\varepsilon_0$), while the KTO film is depicted by the central transmission line, representing a medium with permittivity $\varepsilon=\varepsilon_0 \, \varepsilon_r$.
-Due to the high relative permittivity change between the KTO and the hollow waveguide, a high impedance step between ferroelectric and vacuum appears.
-In fact, the characteristic impedances of media (1) and (3) are very large as compared to the characteristic impedance of medium (2).
-Therefore, the transmission line representing medium (2) can be considered to be loaded on both sides by open-circuits.
-In this situation, this transmission line behaves as a resonator when its length is close to half guided wave-length ($l_d=\lambda_{g}^{KTO}/2$) \cite{pozar}.
-This can be represented with a parallel lumped LC resonator as shown in the second circuit of Figure~\ref{fig:LineKTOLine_Circuit}, which resonates at frequency $f_{KTO}$.\\
+Due to the high relative permittivity change between the KTO (medium (2)) and the hollow waveguide (media (1) and (3)), a high impedance step between ferroelectric and vacuum appears.
+In this situation, the central transmission line behaves as a resonator when its length is close to half guided wavelength ($l_d=\lambda_{gKTO}/2$) \cite{pozar}.
+This situation can be represented with a parallel lumped LC resonator, as shown in the second circuit of Figure~\ref{fig:LineKTOLine_Circuit}, which resonates at frequency $f_{KTO}=\frac{1}{2\pi\sqrt{LC}}$, where $L$ and $C$ are the inductance and capacitance values, respectively.\\

-For lower frequencies $f<f_{KTO}$, the impedance of the inductor ($Z_L$) is small and the impedance of the capacitor is very large ($Z_C\rightarrow\infty$).
-Therefore, the KTO acts as inductive coupling, since the capacitor behaves as an open circuit, as shown in the third circuit of Figure~\ref{fig:LineKTOLine_Circuit}.
-Analogously, for $f>f_{KTO}$, the impedance of the capacitor ($Z_C$) is small and the impedance of the inductor is very large $Z_L\rightarrow\infty$, so the KTO acts as capacitive coupling (see fourth circuit in Figure~\ref{fig:LineKTOLine_Circuit}).
+For $f<f_{KTO}$, the admitance\footnote{The admitance is the inverse of the impedance ($Y=1/Z$).
+The use of this parameter is usually employed in the analysis of parallel circuits.} of the inductor ($Y_L=\frac{1}{j2\pi f L}$) is larger than the admitance of the capacitor ($Y_C=j2\pi f C$), leading to an inductive behaviour.
+In fact, for these frequencies the current of the circuit circulates mainly through the inductive component.
+Therefore, the KTO acts as an inductive coupling, as shown in the third circuit of Figure~\ref{fig:LineKTOLine_Circuit}.
+Analogously, for $f>f_{KTO}$ the KTO acts as a capacitive coupling (see fourth circuit in Figure~\ref{fig:LineKTOLine_Circuit}).
 On the other hand, note that the relative permittivity of the KTO can be used to easily change its resonant frequency $f_{KTO}$.
 This can be used to conveniently adjust the frequency regions where the KTO behaves as inductive or as capacitive coupling.
-This will be elaborated further in the next section, when we characterize the KTO as coupling element.\\
+This will be elaborated further in the next subsection, when we design the KTO as coupling element introducing some examples.\\

-Taking the model of Figure~\ref{fig:KTOasCoupling}, we have characterized its behaviour analyzing the first circuit of Figure~\ref{fig:LineKTOLine_Circuit}, from where the scattering parameters can be extracted with the following equations \cite{pozar}:
+Taking the model of Figure~\ref{fig:KTOasCoupling}, we have characterized its behaviour by analyzing the first circuit of Figure~\ref{fig:LineKTOLine_Circuit}, from where the scattering parameters can be extracted with the following equations: